docusign/sfdc-recipe-auto-provisioning/README.md

 * The new partner should also receive an email with instructions on how to reset their password and login to the partner community.

+### TLS issues
+You may need to enable TLS 1.0 access to your SFDC Developer Environment if your Python installation does not support TLS 1.1.
+To do so:

+* Click Settings, and enter "critical" in the Quik Find box.
+Select **Critical Updates**
+* Deactivate the Critical Update "Require TLS 1.1 or higher for HTTPS connections"

 ## Have a question?
 Pull request?
 If you have a question about the Signature REST API, please use StackOverflow and tag your question with `docusignapi`